 Over the next few years, we each took turns inventing our own worlds and involving each other in them.
 There was a lot of dice-rolling hack’n slash, kill-the-monster-get-the-treasure type stuff going on, of course, but we very quickly realised how the possibilities were defined by our imaginations and nothing else.
 At this point, we didn’t even play according to a game system, but just made things up as we went along.
 Much to both the frustration of our teachers — we were literally playing in class — but for the same reason also to their relief — we weren’t being pests doing it.
 If they left us alone in the back, we were more than happy to entertain ourselves, so they didn’t have to.

 This was the time when concerned parents and religious nuts on both sides of the pond were voicing the inevitable concerns — back with a vengeance today — that we children might get lost in our imaginary worlds and no longer be able to tell them apart from hard-knock reality, eventually worshipping Satan, burning down our houses and killing our families, as had allegedly happened somewhere in the States.
 Although I interviewed the Evangelical spearhead of these concerns in Denmark — a rather nice, but terribly serious man — for a school radio project, I never quite understood it.
-To me, it was always about seeing reality in a different way, letting your imagination loose on it on it and finding in it images and stories.
+To me, it was always about seeing reality in a different way, letting your imagination loose on it and finding in it images and stories.
 And roleplaying was as much an education as what was, or was not, going on in school.

 The following decades, through high school, idling days, military service and college, my roleplaying activities played a central role in building my interest for the world around me and its history.
 It was through roleplaying that I came to look into such things as the geography of Norway, modern Indian history, the Russian spirit world, the city planning of old Copenhagen, the native populations of the Pacific Islands, life in Victorian London, and, even initially, the Italian Renaissance, which has now, as I write this, once again brought me to a Venice shrouded in fog.
 True magic.